Skin Cancer Services

 - Many of our skin cancer specialists have been named among the Best Doctors in America®.
 These physicians represent the top 5 percent of their peers nationwide.

-Whether you visit us at Gottschalk Medical Plaza on the university campus in Irvine, at UC Irvine Medical Center in Orange, or our clinical offices in Costa Mesa and Tustin, all our skin cancer specialists have one objective: to keep you healthy and well.
+Whether you visit us at Gottschalk Medical Plaza on the university campus in Irvine, at UCI Medical Center in Orange, or our clinical offices in Costa Mesa, Tustin and Yorba Linda, all our skin cancer specialists have one objective: to keep you healthy and well.

 At UCI Health, our skin cancer specialists are skilled at diagnosing, staging and treating patients with simple and complex skin cancers, including squamous and basal cell carcinomas, Merkel and spindle cell carcinomas, cutaneous T-cell lymphoma and melanoma.